rrebldomakr/My-Portfolio/README.md

-A README.md file is actually the most important part of your GitHub repository because it's the first thing a technical recruiter or auditor at Deloitte will see when they click your link.
-It acts as the "executive summary" for your code.

-Create a file named README.md in your project folder and paste this in:

 Olwam Nhose | IT & Specialised Assurance Portfolio Welcome to my professional portfolio.
 This repository hosts my personal website and serves as a central hub for my technical projects, focusing on software development, systems integrity, and IT risk management.